2 killed in second Kenya building collapse this week

-NAIROBI, Kenya -- A multi-story building under construction collapsed on a neighboring home in the outskirts of Kenyan capital Nairobi, killing two people on Thursday, authorities said.
+NAIROBI, Kenya -- A multi-story building under construction collapsed on a neighboring home in the outskirts of Kenya's capital, Nairobi, killing two people on Thursday, authorities said.

 Three other people have been rescued alive from the family home that was next to the collapsed building located in the Ruaka suburb.